awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.1223.md

 + [CVE\-2020\-2780](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-2780)
 + [CVE\-2020\-2763](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-2763)

+ **Incompatible changes:**

+ This version introduces a permission change that affects the behavior of the `mysqldump` command\.
+Users must have the `PROCESS` privilege to access the `INFORMATION_SCHEMA.FILES` table\.
+To run the `mysqldump` command without any changes, grant the `PROCESS` privilege to the database user that the `mysqldump` command connects to\.
+You can also run the `mysqldump` command with the `--no-tablespaces` option\.
+With that option, the `mysqldump `output doesn't include any `CREATE LOGFILE GROUP` or `CREATE TABLESPACE` statements\.
+In that case, the `mysqldump` command doesn't access the `INFORMATION_SCHEMA.FILES` table, and you don't need to grant the `PROCESS` permission\.

  **Availability improvements:**
 +  Fixed issues that might cause server restarts during recovery of a DDL statement that was not committed\.
 +  Fixed race conditions in the lock manager that can cause a server restart\.